WWF The Main Event

-The Main Event is an American series of professional wrestling television specials that were produced by the World Wrestling Federation (WWF).
+WWF The Main Event, or simply The Main Event, is an American series of professional wrestling television specials that were produced by the World Wrestling Federation (WWF).
 The Main Event was a spin-off of Saturday Night's Main Event and was held only one time in a year (with the exception of 1990 where it was held twice) and was equivalent to today’s monthly pay-per-view (PPV) events.

 Like Saturday Night’s Main Event, The Main Event aired late and held its main event match on the first hour of the show.

 There were five shows between 1988 and 1991.
 Only the first three The Main Event episodes were shown live on NBC.
 The final two were taped and then shown on NBC at a later date.
-It included mainly high-card wrestlers of the WWF including Hulk Hogan, André the Giant, "Macho Man" Randy Savage, The Ultimate Warrior and "Million Dollar Man" Ted DiBiase.
+It included mainly high-card wrestlers of the WWF including Hulk Hogan, André the Giant, "Macho Man" Randy Savage, Ultimate Warrior and "Million Dollar Man" Ted DiBiase.

 All episodes of The Main Event are available on the WWE Network (in a few countries), Peacock in the U.S. and Netflix in other major international markets, included with Saturday Night's Main Event.